Srbice (Domažlice District)

 Srbice is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 400 inhabitants.

 Srbice lies approximately 16 km north-east of Domažlice, 33 km south-west of Plzeň, and 114 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Háje, Strýčkovice and Těšovice are administrative parts of Srbice.
+Srbice consists of four municipal parts (in brackets population according to the 2021 census):